Shake, Rattle & Roll VI: "Ang Buwan"

 At a college, a student is mysteriously killed by a monster in the gymnasium's showers.

-A professor named Ricardo is teaching his class about femininity.
-Two of his students are Robert (Raymond Keannu), who is late for his class and Manray (Tonton Gutierrez), Robert's friend who just broke up with a girl after he stood her up.
-The next day, Manray meets Luna (Giorgia Ortega) while studying.
+Professor Ricardo teaches his class about femininity.
+Two of his students are Robert, who is late for his class and Manray, Robert's friend who just broke up with a girl after he stood her up.
+The next day, Manray meets Luna while studying.
 She tells him that he should watch her in theatre rehearsals, in which he agrees.

-During theatre rehearsals, Professor Ricardo enters and finds Luna, only to be suspicious of her.
+During theatre rehearsals, Ricardo enters and finds Luna, only to be suspicious of her.
 That night, Manray decides to follow Luna to her house.
 He, then, invites Robert to help him give flowers to Luna but they meet her mother instead of her.
 When they leave, Manray realizes his flowers have suddenly wilted.
 The next night, Manray tries to meet Luna again but sees her little sister instead.
 That same night, Robert is at school trying to molest the school's nurse.
 When the nurse hides from him, he tries to find her, only to meet and get killed by the monster instead.

-The next day, Prof. Ricardo confidentially tells Manray that what happened to Robert has happened 5 years ago, with the killings only happening in a full moon and the victims only being male.
+The next day, Ricardo confidentially tells Manray that what happened to Robert has happened 5 years ago, with the killings only happening in a full moon and the victims only being male.
 After a few days, Manray and Luna are officially dating and Luna has invited Manray into her house.
 Before doing anything more, the things inside the house starts to move on its own, so Luna tells Manray to meet her at the theatre tomorrow evening.

 That evening on a full moon at the theatre, Manray is called by his doctor when Luna suddenly disappears and her sister is at her place.
 Manray tries to catch up but is met with a dove and Luna's mother instead.
 Luna suddenly appears again and they go inside the building.
 Luna, after performing, goes backstage and disappears from Manray.
-Inside the building, Prof. Ricardo is there as well and tries to save Manray by performing a ritual.
+Inside the building, Ricardo is there as well and tries to save Manray by performing a ritual.

-Inside a room, Luna finally appears herself to Manray, but she appears to him in her true form as a Ghoul and Manray tries to reason with her.
+Inside a room, Luna finally appears herself to Manray, but she appears to him in her true form as a ghoul and Manray tries to reason with her.
 He tells her that he has been in love with her from the day they met and Luna realizes that he has changed in his view of love and decides to spare him.
-In the morning, they meet again at the tree they first met with Prof. Ricardo.
+In the morning, they meet again at the tree they first met with Ricardo.
 Luna reveals that he lures men to teach them a lesson in respecting women and Manray passed the test and is given a second chance.
-Luna finally leaves and disappears in his life and doves fly around the area.
+Luna finally leaves and disappears into the afterlife as doves fly around the area.